 The juice should be retained for a period of 200 – 300 Matra Kala.

 Juice should be Lukewarm for Snehana and Lekhana and cold for Prasadana.

 At the end of the Snehana and Lekhana types, Dhumapana (herbal smoking) is indicated.
 19

 The signs and symptoms of proper, inadequate or excess of Putapaka therapy are similar to those mentioned under Tarpana therapy.
 20

 Both Tarpana and Putapaka therapies should not be administered to those who are unfit for Nasya (nasal drops).

 The patient who has undergone Tarpana and Putapaka therapies should adhere to healthy foods and activities for double the number of days of Nasya therapy.
 During nights he should bind the eyes with a pad of flowers like Malati, Mallika (Jasmine varieties).21

-All out efforts should be made to strengthen the eyes by following Nasya, Anjana, Tarpana etc, for once the vision is lost the different types of things of the world will all become one types of thing – darkness.
+All efforts should be made to strengthen the eyes by following Nasya, Anjana, Tarpana etc, for once the vision is lost the different types of things of the world will all be perceived as one i.e. darkness.
 22

-Thus ends the chapter Tapana Putapaka Vidhi- the twenty-fourth of Sutrasthana in Astangahrudaya Samhita composed by Srimad Vagbhata, son of Sri Vaidhyapati Simhagupta.
+Thus ends the chapter Tarpana Putapaka Vidhi- the twenty-fourth of Sutrasthana in Astangahrudaya Samhita composed by Srimad Vagbhata, son of Sri Vaidhyapati Simhagupta.